VIP is compatible with both the Oculus Quest and the Oculus Quest 2. Please follow these instructions to set up either headset.

-Installing Virtualitics on Your Oculus Quest
+Installing Virtualitics on Your Oculus Quest/Quest 2

 - Go to the Account Portal and login to your account

-- Navigate to the Account Settings page
+- Navigate to the My Account page on the left

 - Open the Oculus app on the phone that you used to set up your Oculus Quest